GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/contribution-budget/index.md

   - maudn
 ---

 To protect user privacy, individual users' contributions must have an upper limit.

-In practice, this works as follows: across all aggregatable values associated with a single source (ad click or view), no value can be higher than a certain contribution budget.
+In practice, this works as follows: across all aggregatable values associated with a single source (ad click or view), no value can be higher than a certain cap.
 We refer to this value as the `CONTRIBUTION_BUDGET`.

 ## Contribution budget current value